-Art school is a major investment in both time and money but does having an art degree enhance your career?
-Is art school worth it and will it pay back your investment?
-Or are you just hoping for the best?
-The answer in short…
+Art school is a major investment in both time and money but does having an art degree enhance your art career?
+Is art school worth it, will it pay back your investment, or are you just hoping for the best?
+This is the answer, in short…

 Art school is useful for networking and making connections within the established art world.
 It’s great socially.
-An art degree will not guarantee you a job and has little value beyond teaching.
-For most art students, an art degree is a bad investment.
+A college degree does not guarantee a job or a career path beyond teaching art.
+For most students, art education is a poor investment.

 In other words, borrow money with your eyes open.
 In this post, I will answer the most common questions people ask.